Re (Armenian)

-Re, or Reh (majuscule: Ր; minuscule: ր; Armenian: րե; Classical Armenian: րէ) is the 32nd letter of the Armenian alphabet.
+Re, or Reh (majuscule: Ր; minuscule: ր; Reformed orthography: րե; Classical orthography: րէ) is the 32nd letter of the Armenian alphabet.
 It was created by Mesrop Mashtots in the 5th century AD.
 It has a numerical value of 5000.
 It represents the voiced alveolar flap (/ɾ/) for Modern Armenian and the voiced alveolar approximant (/ɹ/) for Classical Armenian.
 It is typically romanized with the letter R. In the Middle Ages, the letter used the "Erkat'agir", "Angular Erkat'agir/Grchagir", "Notrgir" and "Shghagir" fonts.